 Ministers' Compensation & Housing Allowance

-Question: I am a minister and receive a salary plus a housing allowance.
+Question: I'm a minister and receive a salary plus a housing allowance.
 Is the housing allowance considered income and where do I report it?

 A minister's housing allowance (sometimes called a parsonage allowance or a rental allowance) is excludable from gross income for income tax purposes but not for self-employment tax purposes.

-Include any amount of the allowance that you cannot exclude with your wages on line 7 of Form 1040 (.pdf), U.S. Individual Income Tax Return.
+Include any amount of the allowance that you can't exclude as wages on line 7 of Form 1040, U.S. Individual Income Tax Return.

 For more information on a minister’s housing allowance, refer to Publication 517, Social Security and Other Information for Members of the Clergy and Religious Workers.